 ORC Week 4: Paint & Linen Closet Organization

-Woohoo it is Week 4 of the ORC, and this week we are painting everything, and I have a great DIY for Linen Closet Organization.
+Woohoo it is ORC Week 4: Paint & Linen Closet Organization time.
+This week we are painting everything, and I have a great DIY for Linen Closet Organization.

-This season we will be completing our Master Bathroom, which you all may remember got started last fall with our little toilet room upgrade, for the $100 room challenge, The Game of Thrones.
+This season we will be completing our Master Bathroom, which we are in ORC Week 4: Paint & Linen Closet Organization.
+You all may remember got started last fall with our little toilet room upgrade, for the $100 room challenge, The Game of Thrones.
 That challenge just left us thirsty for more beautiful things in the rest of our Master Bathroom and Hallway, so now we begin the tile work in this area.
 Which we have never done tile work before so this should prove to be interesting.

 WEEKS AT A GLANCE: